Oct 13, 2019

 Timeline: 0 - 6:30

-The video begins with Wade Robson's 2016 deposition, where one of the Jackson estate lawyers reads out his past praise of Jackson, which is confirmed by Robson.
+The video begins with Wade Robson's 2016 deposition, where one of the Jackson estate lawyers reads out his past defence of Jackson, which is confirmed by Robson.
 The focus then turns to Leaving Neverland, which according to "critics" is all about money by two individuals who previously declared under oath that Michael Jackson never engaged in inappropriate behaviour with them.

 Subsequently, there are clips of Piers Morgan questioning Dan Reed about the potential financial motives of the two men, and Charles Thomson (the guy who perpetuated the Sodium Amytal conspiracy in Square One), who not only emphasizes the serious credibility issues with both individuals but also alleges that one of them committed perjury in their creditors' claim.
 Hmm, not sure about that one, Charles?